History of Frito-Lay

 Source: Doritos

-But in 1966, its new tortilla chip rollout stumbled out of the gate.
+In 1966, a new tortilla chip rollout stumbled out of the gate.

 Doritos, while boasting a signature crunch, lacked the punch of flavor early testers craved.